AkiraHero/LearningOdomErrorModel/README.md

 python3.5 Main/Test-ModelPrediction.py testing-configfile.ini [other options]
 ```

-2)Compare the positioning accuracy using the learned model
+2) Compare the positioning accuracy using the learned model

 ```
 python3.5 Main/Test-CompareLocAccuracy.py testing-configfile.ini [other options]